Challenge Brought Against Decision to Approve Loan Guarantee for Maryland Poultry Farm

 This is not a substitute for legal advice.
 See here for the site’s reposting policy.

 Many of you may have seen the news that Food and Water Watch (FWW) was challenging the Farm Service Agency’s (FSA) approving a loan guarantee application for a poultry operation on the Eastern Shore of Maryland.
 FWW is challenging the FSA’s Environmental Assessment (EA) and Finding of No Significant Impact (FONSI) as a part of the National Environmental Policy Act (NEPA).
 FWW is looking to have the decision granting the loan guarantee set aside, meaning FSA will have to start the environmental review again.
 While the case is just in initial stages with the complaint file by FWW, the case will be playing out over the next few months.

-NEPA requires federal agencies to prevent damage to the environment, directing agencies to assess the environmental impacts of all proposed actions.
+NEPA requires federal agencies to assess the environmental impacts of all proposed actions.
 Agencies must prepare a detailed statement called an Environmental Impact Statement (EIS) when the actions would have a significant impact on the environment.
 An agency completes an EA to determine if the project will require an EIS.

 At the time of FSA’s decision, federal agencies were required to complete an EA on all actions involving concentrated animal feeding operations (CAFO).
 An EA must show the need for the proposed action (in this case, guaranteeing the building of a poultry farm), alternatives to the project, environmental impacts of the proposed action and the alternatives, and a list of all agencies and persons consulted.
 In this case, FWW is arguing that the EA is incomplete for not taking into account how the poultry house will impact the quality of life for the neighbors and additional water problems caused.
 FWW is also arguing that FSA failed to list an adequate range of alternatives.